TamS129/Wiki2-Compilers/Wiki2.md

 ### <div align = "center"> Single Pass Compilers </div>
 <p>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When observing the different types of compilers, one of the more "simple" design choices for a compiler would be the Single Pass Compiler.
 A <b> Single Pass Compiler </b> is a compiler that processes the source code of a program from start to finish in one pass.
-Meaning unlike our other compiler types that scan and read the source code in multiple phases.
-Single pass compilers read and translate the source as the programming is running.
+Single Pass Compilers are unlike other compiler types that scan and read the source code in multiple phases.
+These compilers read and translate the source as the programming is running.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Despite having a faster run time and better resource management, Single Pass Compilers are very limited in terms of creating complex optimizations for the code it reads.
-Which can be a challenge to implement for complex languages because of its inability to revisit and reread the code.
-Which puts the compiler at a major disadvantage comparative to Two Pass and Multi Pass compilers.
-However, while the Single Pass compiler may not be able to handle complex languages.
-What the Single Pass compilers do have an advantage in is better resource management and speed than both Two Pass and Multi Pass compilers.
-Which makes the Single Pass compiler a better candidate for embedded systems, bootloaders, and scripting languages such as JavaScript.
+This can be challenging to implement for complex languages because of its inability to revisit and reread the code.
+That is a major disadvantage compared to Two Pass and Multi Pass Compilers.
+While the Single Pass compiler may not be able to handle complex languages, they have better resource management and speed than both Two Pass and Multi Pass Compilers.
+This allows the Single Pass compiler to be a better candidate for embedded systems, bootloaders, and scripting languages such as JavaScript.
 </p>

  <p align = "center">